ericcornelissen/shescape/CONTRIBUTING.md

 ##### Licenses

-To audit the licenses of the npm dependencies, use `npm run check-licenses`.
+To audit the licenses of npm dependencies, use `npm run license-check`.
+If no problems are detected this will output nothing, else a list of packages without approved licenses is outputted.

-This uses [licensee] to validate that the licenses of dependencies are allowed (or have been manually reviewed in the past).
+The license check runs [licensee] to validate that the licenses of dependencies are allowed (or have been manually reviewed in the past).

 ##### Vulnerabilities